Fragtality/PilotsDeck/README.md

 Before you use an Offset as **Command**, make sure that it is writeable (some are read-only)!
 When used as Command, you need to specify the **On Value** and the **Off Value**.
 The Plugin will toggle between these two Values and writes them to the Variable.
 Use only 1 or 0 for Bit-Offsets.
 For byte array offsets, you can either specify the new value as a hex string prefixed with `0x` (e.g. `0xdeadbeef`) or a JSON-like array of hex strings (prefixed with `0x`) or decimal numbers (e.g. `[26,0x3f]`).<br/>
 In addition to writing plain Values, the Plugin can also do simple Operations like increasing/decreasing the Value or toggling the Value in a defined Sequence.
 Look under [Command Options](#212---command-options) for Details.<br/><br/>

+Note on Byte Arrays: Their main Purpose is to be used in Lua Scripts - they are not intended (and not tested!) to be used in Actions as Commands or Variables.
+Check the [Global Scripts](#352---global-scripts) Section to see an Example on how Byte Arrays can be used in Lua.<br/><br/>

 *Background*:<br/>
 These Offsets are the way how FSUIPC makes Simulator Variables (also known as A-Vars) accessible to outside Applications (like my Plugin or some Flight Trackers for Example).
 FSUIPC sticks with that Concept for historical and compatibility Reasons.
 But not all Offsets are Simulator Variables: the Benefit of that System is that Applications can exchange Data through FSUIPC Offsets.
 For Example PMDG or Project Magenta use assigned Offset Ranges to share their Data.<br/>